ilirgusija/random/APPLE Computer Wiki.md

 If you run into any issues try ChatGPT/Google/Stack Exchange first and if things still don't work then contact:  [Rohan](apple.bed@engsoc.queensu.ca) or [Kalena](apple.pres@engsoc.queensu.ca) or [Ilir](ilir.gusija@queensu.ca).

 ## 1. Installing Queen's VPN
+# NOTE YOU NEED TO SET UP THE VPN ON QUEEN'S WIFI WHEN USING IT FOR THE FIRST TIME
+If you know someone who already has it set up, you can get them to connect to vpn and have them hotspot you to emulate that

 In order to be able to connect to the machine off-campus you will need a Queen's VPN set-up in order to connect.
 Otherwise you won't be able to connect.
 Use this link to set everything up
 [End User - Connecting to Campus VPN using FortiClient on Windows and macOS (service-now.com)](https://queensu.service-now.com/esm?id=kb_article&sysparm_article=KB0012696&sys_kb_id=b5eaa2b587bbb55064edf29acebb3559)